ryojp/todo/README.md

 # Todo App
-A simple Todo app with React.js + Express.js + MongoDB.
+A simple Todo app with React.js + Node.js + MongoDB.
+Demo is available at [https://todo.keikr.com](https://todo.keikr.com)

 ## How to Run (Using Makefile)
 Makefile provides shortcuts for development commands.